hanami/guides/content/introduction/getting-started.md

 If we run our tests, we'll get an error that the endpoint cannot be found.

-That makes sense, because we need to create the `home#index` action.
+That makes sense because we need to create the `home#index` action.

 ```ruby
 # apps/web/controllers/home/index.rb